When in London: What To Do As a Solo Traveler

 As someone accustomed to driving on the right side of the road, I was incessantly confused – I kept waiting for the bus on the wrong side, and getting on going to wrong direction, and wasting my precious time in the city…

-… I eventually gave up and started to use the tube, and looking back – I would’ve save my money that I used for the bus tour and just bought an underground pass for the day.
+… I eventually gave up and started to use the Tube, and looking back – I would’ve saved my money that I used for the bus tour and just bought an underground pass for the day.

 The trains go in the weirdest of loops and it’s not intuitive.
 Still, it’s not as bad as New York’s subway – you will get the hang of it.
 Just have a map on hand and you should be good to go.